 How to actually use "What Is Forex & Why $7.5T Trades Daily"

-This is a concept lesson inside Forex Trading: Currency Pairs Mastery.
+This is a concept lesson inside Forex Trading: Currency Pairs Mastery — a trading discipline.
 Read it once for understanding, then come back with a real situation in mind.
 The list below tells you exactly how to convert reading time into ability.

 Cons — the honest downsides